Josemyr1993/CI_CD_Openshift_ArgoDC/README.md

 On this project, we use online Red Hat Developer Sandbox, it's a free environment for PoC configurations - [Openshift Sand Box URL](https://developers.redhat.com/developer-sandbox)

+<h3>Objective</h1>

+How to create projects into Kubernetes-native pipelines to do our CI/CD to ficilitate deploy services and applications;